rajeevram/my-tip-calculator/README.md

 ## Tiptron
-Tiptron is a tip calculator application for iOS.
-(And my first ever project in Swift!)
+Tiptron is a tip calculator application for iOS – and my first ever project in Swift!
 Submitted by: Rajeev Ram

 ## User Stories